Restarting Benefits

 Unemployment Benefit Extensions

-Qualified Tennesseans are only eligible for a maximum of 26 weeks of unemployment insurance in a year.
-If you exhaust your benefit, no extensions are available.
-In order to be eligible for unemployment again, you will have to meet several requirements:
+With the new Indexing policy, Tennesseans are only eligible for a maximum currently of 12 weeks of unemployment insurance in a year.
+If you exhaust your benefits, no extensions are available.
+To be eligible for unemployment again, you will have to meet several requirements:

 1. You must have additional earnings from a "covered employer."